 So being faced with continuing the pregnancy knowing there would be no happy ending, potentially some serious complications for me too as well as how ill from the vomiting I was, we felt the least cruel decision would be to end the pregnancy.

-Before we left that day we did a CVS to see if there were any other issues e.g. chromosomal.
+Before we left that day, we did a chorionic villus sampling (CVS) to see if there were any other issues e.g. chromosomal.
 Having that needle stuck in my pregnant belly knowing what we knew already was one of the worst experiences of my life.
 Tears were trickling down my face.
-Seeing the little baby moving around on the screen, knowing that the only reason the legs were even moving was due to the amniotic fluid, yet knowing it would not survive either way, was extremely hard to understand.
+Seeing the little baby moving around on the screen, knowing that the only reason the legs were even moving was due to the amniotic fluid, yet knowing it would not survive either way, was impossible to understand.

 It was a girl we later learned.
 She was perfect other than the massive hole in her spine and she had no chromosomal issues.
-We named her Elise.
+I always felt she would be called Elise.
 The nurse, Debbie, who looked after us at the Fetal Medicine Unit was the most wonderful and caring human being ever.
 I will never forget her.
 Nor will I forget Dr Fred who scanned me then and who looked after me when I later was pregnant with my son.

 I had the NW8-mums website ready, it was set to go live when this all happened.
 I stopped everything related to NW8-mums.
 Life stopped.
 I tried to survive mentally for the sake of my daughter.
 Had it not been for her, I am not sure if I would have had the strength to go on.
 Somehow though, I did.